arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-trace32/content.md

 - Once you receive the email with the license key, follow the instructions provided at the end of the message:
 - Add the whole line of code provided to the file **license.t32** in your TRACE32 main directory.
   Create the file license.t32 if it does not yet exist.
 On Windows the TRACE32 system directory is by default "C:\T32".
-  Please restart TRACE32 after adding the license key.
+- Restart TRACE32 after adding the license key.
 - Use the TRACE32 debugger.
 Check section "3.
 Start the TRACE32 Debugger" on how to start it.
 Click the menu item "Board S/N and License State".
 Your board's serial number will be printed in the AREA window and a dialog LICENSE.state will be opened.

 ![Click the menu item "Detect Board S/N" to display the serial number](assets/por_ard_trace32_board_sn.png)